Print this topic

 You should have cervical screening even if you:

-If you're aged between 70 and 74 and have not had a normal cervical screen since the age of 65, you'll be offered screening.
+If you are aged between 70 and 74 and have not had a normal cervical screen since the age of 65, you will be offered screening.

-If you've had a hysterectomy (your womb has been removed), talk to your healthcare provider about what screening is right for you.
+If you have had a hysterectomy (your womb has been removed), talk to your healthcare provider about what screening is right for you.

 Screening frequency

-Cervical screening used to be done every three years, but the new HPV test is a better screening test so it's safe to have a longer gap between tests.
+Cervical screening used to be done every 3 years.
+But the new HPV test is a better screening test, so it is safe to have a longer gap between tests.

-Most people will need cervical screening every five years.
-If you have a weak immune system (immunocompromised), you'll need screening every three years.
+Most people will need cervical screening every 5 years.
+If you have a weak immune system (immunocompromised), you will need screening every 3 years.

 If you have an abnormal test, you may need screening more often.